sara-mm/ar-text-to-speech/README.md

 # ar-text-to-speech
 A website to transform arabic speech to text using javascript.

-Submitting the first task for Smart Methods training progragm which's first part is to make a website that supports arabic speech to text using javascript, and the second part which's the algorithm for setting up the ESP32 chip.
+Submitting the first task for Smart Methods training progragm which's first part is to make a website that supports arabic speech to text using javascript, and the second part which's the algorithm for setting up the ESP32 chip to be able to connect the robot with the web.

 Instructions to set up ESP32: